hollowdll/java-course1/src/chapter1/README.md

 # About this chapter

-This chapter's exercises are about java's basics, Scanner class and input/output streams.
+This chapter's exercises are about:
+- java's basics
+- Scanner class
+- input/output streams